Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Pure and perturbed hybrid waves

-such that $k_i$ and $P_i$ are constants determining the propagation angle and $c_i$ is an arbitrary constant to move the wavefront \citep{AB}.
-To reconstruct the ``X-type'' formation seen in figure \ref{Hybrid3DIn} such that the crossing angle is $\pi/4$ one should take the parameter values $6k_1 = 6k_2 = 1.1314$, $6P_1 = -6P_2 = \epsilon^{-1/2}$ and $c_1 = c_2 = 71.75k_1$.
-The value of $e^{A_{12}}$ is indicative of the behaviour of the wavefront where the two solitons cross.
-For the case seen here $e^{A_{12}} = 1.013$, implying an ``X-type'' interaction with a very short stem between the legs, as seen from evolved state of the inward propagating hybrid wavefront.
-Indeed, there is no observable phase shift and the comparison between the KPII two-soliton solution and the inward propagating hybrid wave is given in figure \ref{KP_X_comp}.
-The amplitude of the two-soliton cross is dependent on propagation angle and a discussion on how to obtain the maximum of the cross is discussed by \citet{CLM}.
+such that $k_i$ and $P_i$ are constants determining the propagation angle and $c_i$ is an arbitrary constant shifting the wavefront.
+For our numerical run, the crossing angle is $\pi/4$, and good agreement is obtained for the parameter values $6k_1 = 6k_2 = 1.1314$, $6P_1 = -6P_2 = \epsilon^{-1/2}$ and $c_1 = c_2 = 71.75k_1$. }The value of $e^{A_{12}}$ is indicative of the behaviour of the wavefront where the two solitons cross.
+For the case seen here, $e^{A_{12}} = 1.013$, implying an ``X-type'' interaction with a very short stem between the legs, as seen from the evolved state of the inward-propagating hybrid wavefront.
+Indeed, there is no observable phase shift and the comparison between the KPII two-soliton solution and the inward-propagating hybrid wave is given in figure \ref{KP_X_comp}.
+The amplitude of the two-soliton cross depends on the propagation angle, and a discussion on how to obtain the maximum of the cross is discussed by \citet{CLM}.